Steven Richard Nicosia

 Reflecting back on his time in the minors, Nicosia said "the most surprising thing I learned in the minor leagues is how little I learned."
 He also remarked that "The best thing about looking back on the minor leagues is being able to look back on it."

-Again as a platoon catcher for the 1980 Pirates, the 24-year-old hit just .216/.291/.278 in a major decline.
-Ott, Nicosia's platoon partner, left as a free agent, and Steve became the starter.
-He only hit .128/.209/.154 in April for the 1981 Pirates and Tony Pena was called up; Pena became a starter immediately and would hold the role for six years.
+Again as a platoon catcher in 1980, the 24-year-old hit just .216/.291/.278 in a major decline.
+Ott, Nicosia's platoon partner, left as a free agent after the season, and Steve became the starter in 1981.
+He only hit .128/.209/.154 in April however and Tony Pena was called up; Pena became a starter immediately and would hold the role for six years.
 Nicosia bounced back in bench duty and hit .231/.286/.337 overall that year.

-He batted .280/.348/.340 for the 1982 Pirates.
-After a 6-for-46 start for the 1983 Pirates, he was traded to the San Francisco Giants for Milt May and money.
+He batted .280/.348/.340 in 1982.
+After a 6-for-46 start in 1983, he was traded to the San Francisco Giants for Milt May and money.
 With San Francisco, Nicosia went 11 for 33.
-With the 1984 Giants, the backup backstop hit .303/.336/.462 in 48 games.
+With the Giants in 1984, the backup backstop hit .303/.336/.462 in 48 games.
 He broke two ribs in a home-plate collision with Mike Scioscia, knocking him out of action for a spell.
-The next season, he only managed a .186/.247/.209 line for the 1985 Blue Jays and 1985 Expos and became the first player released by both Canadian major league teams in one year to end his career.
+The next season, he only managed a .186/.247/.209 line in a season split between the Toronto Blue Jays and the Montreal Expos and became the first player released by both Canadian major league teams in one year to end his career.